shaun1810/testrepo/README.md

 <h1>hello world</h1>

-I like :metal:, :videogames:, :beer:
+I like :metal:, :video_game: and :beer:

+I am also a :neckbeard:.